WiamNaama/Coco-Explorer-Mobile-Version/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Installation:

+- Open the project `coco_app` from Vscode or android studio.
+- Run `flutter clean` command to clean the project.
+- Run `flutter run` command to install the app on emulator or physical devices.